Macro Factors in Asset-Based Finance

 - • Derivatives clearing mandates

-EU Securitization
+EU Securitisation

 Europe- • 5% risk retention options